kerta1n/snapclient-docker/README.md

 # snapclient-docker
 Snapclient in Docker.
-I run this on two Le Potatoes that I converted from Armbian to Dietpi.
+I run this on two Le Potatoes that I converted from Armbian to Dietpi with Apple type-C to headphone jacks (👌 mini-DACs).
 Runs on basically anything Linux that can run Docker and has USB ports.

 # USAGE
 Volume-less container, so just `chmod +x start.sh` and `bash start.sh`